qheilmann/CommandAPI-docs/docs/en/incompatible-versions.md

 - Custom functions from datapacks are loaded twice
 - Recipes are reloaded twice, _including_ recipes defined by other plugins

-Although this sounds pretty bad (since reloading these things twice can be time consuming, thus contributing to the server start-up time), it is the only way to make custom functions work in Minecraft 1.16 and beyond.
+Although this sounds pretty bad (since reloading these things twice can be time-consuming, thus contributing to the server start-up time), it is the only way to make custom functions work in Minecraft 1.16 and beyond.